Line (geometry): Polar coordinates

-Generalizations of the Euclidean line
+Generalizations

 In modern mathematics, given the multitude of geometries, the concept of a line is closely tied to the way the geometry is described.
 For instance, in analytic geometry, a line in the plane is often defined as the set of points whose coordinates satisfy a given linear equation, but in a more abstract setting, such as incidence geometry, a line may be an independent object, distinct from the set of points which lie on it.

 When a geometry is described by a set of axioms, the notion of a line is usually left undefined (a so-called primitive object).
 The properties of lines are then determined by the axioms which refer to them.
 One advantage to this approach is the flexibility it gives to users of the geometry.
 Thus in differential geometry, a line may be interpreted as a geodesic (shortest path between points), while in some projective geometries, a line is a 2-dimensional vector space (all linear combinations of two independent vectors).
 This flexibility also extends beyond mathematics and, for example, permits physicists to think of the path of a light ray as being a line.